-Why BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)
+Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

-BuddyBoss gives you everything you need to build a community.
+BuddyPress and BuddyBoss give you everything you need to build a community.
 Groups, profiles, activity feeds, direct messaging, course integration.
-The platform works perfectly.
+The platforms work perfectly.

 So why is your community silent?